Sweetwater County School District #1 Report Card

 All staff in all schools in Sweetwater#1 work together to analyze data, determine possible causes, write SMART goals and action plans to implement in their schools each year.
 These plans are living documents and reflect the changing needs of students in each school.
 These plans are submitted yearly to Wyoming Department of Education (WDE).
 The district hosts several after school meetings with school improvement teams to assist in this process.
 Multiple peer feedback opportunities are provided where school teams and district teams review each others plans.
 The plans are reviewed and revised many times before they are submitted to the superintendent and school board for approval.
 Multi-year school improvement plans can be seen by clicking HERE.

-School improvement plans for the 2018-2019 will be uploaded prior to February 1st deadline.
+School improvement plans are uploaded annually prior to November 1st deadline.

-To view progress on our school improvement goals click SIPGoalData 2017-2018.pdf .
+To view historic progress on our school improvement goals click SIPGoalData 2017-2018.pdf .

 WY-TOPP Student Participation Rates